courtois-neuromod/cneuromod_docs/source/DERIVATIVES.md

     - SCR rise time: Mean; Median; Standard deviation; Minimum; Maximum
     - Number of detected SCR

-The quality of the EDA signal was assessed based on XX.
-Although, considering the susceptibility of the EDA signal to external factors (e.g. temperature, humidity) and to individual variability
-(e.g. sweat gland activity, skin properties, and baselines arousal levels), we leave it up to the researchers to set their own quality threshold.
-The metrics listed above are provided to specify normal ranges.
+The metrics listed above are provided as a quantitative description of the acquired EDA signals.
+Considering the susceptibility of the EDA signal to external factors (e.g. temperature, humidity) and to individual variability (e.g. sweat gland activity, skin properties, and baselines arousal levels), we leave it up to the researchers to set their own quality threshold.

 Respiratory activity